Skip to main content

 The "I just have a sweet tooth" framing rarely describes a personality.
 It usually describes a receptor calibration — one that responds to what you’ve been eating, not who you’ve been being.

 Sweet Perception Sensitivity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →